Springside Chestnut Hill Academy

 All SCH students make regular trips down to the Wissahickon creek, along its trails, and through its woods, as they develop their sense of environmental stewardship, learn about sustainability, enjoy its natural beauty, and study the challenges facing this native habitat.

 One of the school's buildings is the Wissahickon Inn, a structure that was built in 1884 and is now on the National Historic Registry.

 SCH's athletic teams play in the Inter-Academic League (Inter-Ac), which, since its inception in 1887, remains the nation's oldest interscholastic athletic conference.

-Springside Chestnut Hill Academy (also known as SCH Academy or SCH) is the largest independent school in Philadelphia serving students 18 months through 18 years Chestnut Hill, Philadelphia, Pennsylvania, approximately 10 miles from Center City.
+Springside Chestnut Hill Academy (also known as SCH Academy or SCH) is an independent school in Philadelphia.

-SCH serves over 1,200 students from more than 100 ZIP codes, as well as from other countries.
-40% of its students identify as people of color.

 History

-Springside Chestnut Hill Academy was formed by the 2010 merger between all-girls Springside School and all-boys Chestnut Hill Academy (CHA), private Early Childhood through grade 12 schools on adjacent campuses.
+Springside Chestnut Hill Academy was formed by the 2016 merger between all-girls Springside School and all-boys Chestnut Hill Academy (CHA), private early childhood through grade 12 schools on adjacent campuses.

 Founded in 1861, Chestnut Hill Academy was an all-male Pre-K-12 independent college preparatory school located in northwest Philadelphia.
 CHA was the oldest all-boys school in Greater Philadelphia.

 Springside was founded in 1879 by Ms. Jane Bell and Ms. Walter Comegys as a French and English boarding school for young ladies and girls.
 The school was located on Norwood Avenue in Chestnut Hill, Philadelphia.
 Springside was initially a boarding school and attracted students from across the Northeast, particularly in New England, where most boarding schools were only for boys.